tbaschak/check_watchdogs15/README.md

 Compatibility
 ----------
-This script is based on the check_goose script provided by OnLight, but as the WatchDog15 and WeatherGoose have dofferent OID structure they are not compatible between each other.
+This script is based on the check_goose script provided by OnLight, but as the WatchDog15 and WeatherGoose have different OID structure they are not compatible between each other.